 Characteristic values, for which use of an extensometer of at least Class 1 to ISO 9513 for tensile testing of metal is required, are:

 - Initial gradient of the stress-strain curve mE

 Characteristic values, for which use of an extensometer of at least Class 2 to ISO 9513 for tensile testing of metal is required, are:

 - Uniform extension Ag and Agt, as well as

 - Plateau range e around the tensile strength Rm or maximum tensile force Fm

-- Extension after break A and At
+- Strain at break A and At

 - Metallic materials change their characteristic values when the strain rates at which the tests are performed change.